joes0451/ADev/ReadMe.txt

 		You can check if your device is still connected by hitting the 'Devices' button and see if it's listed, or its status.

 Connect:
-		If you had a previous wireless debugging session going, it's a good idea to select Wireless->Disconnect before you start.
+        It will now automatically do a Disconnect if there was a previous connection.

 		- Attach your Android device to your computer with USB cable.